-The Mac OS X installation process for the S3-391 is pleasantly well-documented.
-Certain parts of the process are rather complicated, but overall, the guide isn't particularly difficult to follow if you have some previous Hackintoshing experience.
+The Mac OS X installation process for the Acer S3-391 is reasonably well-documented.
+Certain parts of the process are rather complicated, but like the Lenovo laptops on this list, the S3-391 isn't particularly difficult to work with if you have some previous Hackintoshing experience.
 After installing OS X Mavericks with Unibeast and installing a few basic kexts with Multibeast, you'll have to perform some DSDT patching with MaciASL, generate your own SSDTs, patch your audio kexts manually, and install a variety of extra kexts.
 Most of these steps are more or less straightforward, although most of them aren't exactly easy to do.
 Meanwhile, replacing the WiFi card should also be reasonably straightforward, since Acer never includes BIOS whitelists in their laptops.

 Resources: [Guide] Acer S3-391 Ivy Bridge

 Dell Latitude E6230 ($900) or E6330 ($700) or E6430 ($700)

 In terms of size, Latitude laptops tend to lie in a gray zone between ultrabooks and standard consumer laptops.
 They're slightly lighter and thinner than most standard laptops (all 3 of these Latitude laptops are around 2 kilograms in weight and 2 centimeters in thickness), but they're still definitely bulkier than their ultra-light ultrabook brethren.
 The Windows battery life of these laptops is a decent 6 hours-- there's no word whether this is any different in Mac OS X.